 For over 20 years, Oil Ranch in Hockley puts on their annual Scarecrow Festival and Pumpkin Patch.
 Here, visitors can meander through toppling hills of pumpkins and greet the 85 or so unique and friendly scarecrow residents.
 Other activities available at Oil Ranch include a hayride, hay-bale maze, and more family fun.
 The festival is set to run Thursdays through Sundays beginning October 1.

-10. Nature Discover Center Pumpkin Patch Fall Festival
+10. Nature Discovery Center Pumpkin Patch Fall Festival

-Slated for October 15 and 16, the Pumpkin Patch Fall Festival at the Nature Discover Center in Bellaire is set to host over 12,000 pounds of pumpkins for the picking this year.
-Here, families can also enjoy a variety of festival games, crafts, activities, and bites courtesy of It’s a Wrap, Churrasco (Saturday), and Moon Rooster (Sunday).
+Slated for October 19 and 20, the Pumpkin Patch Fall Festival at the Nature Discover Center in Bellaire is set to host over 12,000 pounds of pumpkins for the picking this year.
+Here, families can also enjoy a variety of festival games, crafts, activities, and bites.